 - Lightly grease a large bowl with oil, then add the dough, turning to coat.
 Cover and refrigerate 8 hours to overnight.
 The dough will puff, but probably not double.

-- On a lightly floured surface, roll one half of the dough into a thin rectangle/square 10 inches wide and 10-12 inches long.
+- On a lightly floured surface, roll one half of the dough into a thin rectangle/square 10 inches wide (25 centimeters) and 10-12 inches (25-30 centimeters) long.

 - If desired, place the roll in the freezer for 10 minutes to harden the chocolate slightly and allow the dough to be worked with more cleanly.

 - Slice the rope in half lengthwise and place on the work surface cut side up.
 Twist together the ropes, cut side facing out, end to end.
 You can also cross the ropes in the middle, then twist them to the ends starting from the middle.

-- Preheat oven to 375˚F. Bake the prepared loaves until deeply golden and cooked through, about 30 minutes.
+- Preheat oven to 350˚F (180˚C).
+Bake the prepared loaves until deeply golden and cooked through, about 40-50 minutes.

 - While the loaves are in the oven, prepare the syrup.

 - In a small pot, combine the water and sugar over medium heat.
 Simmer until the sugar dissolves completely.
 Remove from heat and allow to cool slightly.

 - Removed the baked babkas from the oven and immediately brush with the sugar syrup.

 - Allow to cool for a few minutes before removing from the pans.
 Cool to room temperature before slicing and serving.